 Submissions for the next issues are open.

 Those contributors who do not meet all four criteria should be acknowledged.
-However, it is the responsibility of the authors (not the journal) to set the list of the manuscript’s authors.
+In the end however, it is the responsibility of the authors (not the journal) to agree on, decide and set up the list of the manuscript’s authors.

 |- Complaints and appeals: To appeal a reject decision, authors need to address to the editor a complaint (a) identifying which of the referees’ comments they are contesting; and (b) providing evidence that these particular comments were wrong.
 The editor, in collaboration with the referees as necessary, will consider the claim and the rejection decision in light of the evidence received, and will make a final decision.|